-Michael G, KF6WRW, sets up air-to-ground live video using a GoPro camera and a 2 watt 5.8GHz transmitter.
+Our air-to-ground live video consists of a GoPro camera and a 2 watt 5.8GHz transmitter.
 The transmitter is a Black Mamba with a circular polarized antenna.
-The transmitter, which is powered by a 1,000 mAh LiPro batterie, is attached to Michael’s foot and a composite cable runs up to the GoPro mounted on the jumpers helmet or chest pack. https://youtu.be/3WSmFzQbWRo
+The transmitter is attached to the jumpers foot and a composite cable runs up to the GoPro mounted on the jumpers radio vest.

 Mikey, NE6RD, built a weather station that sends data directly to a laptop making wind speed and direction updates a snap.

 Over the years we have created quite the antenna farm.
 Recently Rob, KC6TYD, created some nifty mounts for the Ed Fong J-Poles we use. https://youtu.be/MNyt8JpdvPE